marius-wieschollek/passwords-webextension/.github/ISSUE_TEMPLATE/Bug_report.md

 - Client OS and Version:

 ### Steps to reproduce
-1. <!-- Tell us percisely how to reproduce your bug -->
+1. <!-- Describe PRECISELY and DETAILED how to reproduce the bug -->
 2. <!-- Provide sample data if needed -->
 3. <!-- Include relevant user settings and app settings if not standard -->